vyaswanth965/Chatbot_appointmentScheduler/appointmentScheduler/README.md

 # Doctor-Appointment-Chatbot-using-Rasa
-It Schedules Doctor Appointment using Rasa Framework, Data is collected from Hubli and Dharwad cities karnataka.
+It Schedules Doctor Appointment using Rasa Framework, Data is collected from cities of Maharashtra.
 The data colleted is Real time data and bot helps in booking for appointment in Tier II cities.

 ## deployment